 Many Chemistry students continue into Higher Education, as Chemistry degrees can lead to a wide variety of careers in areas such as water treatment, drug design, pharmacy, teaching and renewable energy.
 Also, a qualification in Chemistry allows access to other University courses in areas such as chemical engineering, environmental science, food science, materials science and biochemistry.
 Chemistry is the only science compulsory for the study of medicine and dentistry.

-To study an A-level programme you will need to achieve 5 GCSEs grade A* – C, including English and Maths.
-You will also need a B grade in Additional Science or triple Science Chemistry.
+To study an A-level programme you will need to achieve 5 GCSEs grade 4 or above, including English and Maths.
+You will also need a grade 6 in Double Science or triple Science Chemistry.

 This subject is a linear course and will take two years to complete.